VDI and BIM in operation

 Use cases everywhere

-- Import of room and system book: Direct transfer of all relevant construction data from the BIM model instead of the total loss of necessary room and plant data after completion of construction and costly new admission.
+- Import of room and system book: Direct transfer of all relevant construction data from the BIM model instead of the total loss of necessary room and plant data after completion of construction and costly new recording.

 - Smart processes: Buzzword topics such as Smart Maintenance and Smart Service also benefit if IoT sensors are already integrated in the BIM model and the digital twin BIM + IoT contains.